faceterteam/Faceter-CloudCam-SDK/README.md

 Library currently supports only video codec H264 and audio codec AAC
 * rtspSubUrl - second RTSP stream, could be empty
 * rtspCredentials - user name and password for acessing RTSP stream ("root:12345")
+* featuresFilePath - path to the json file with all camera features decription

 ### Registration